starinje/musings/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Musings on Engineering Management
 ---

 Here are few thoughts that I wrote up as a bit of a retrospective on 12 years of engineering and leading engineering teams.
 I wanted to aggregate the perspectives that I have come to assume over the course of my career.